brainstormforce/header-footer-elementor/readme.txt

   Add navigational breadcrumbs to improve site navigation and guide users through your content hierarchy.
 - Improvement: Revamped User Interface.
   Introduced a new, user-friendly UI similar to UAE Pro for easier management of widgets and features.
-- Improvement: Rebranded as UAE Lite from Elementor Header & Footer Builder: Packed with all your favorite features plus new widgets, functionality, and a sleek UI.
+- Improvement: Rebranded as UAE from Elementor Header & Footer Builder: Packed with all your favorite features plus new widgets, functionality, and a sleek UI.

 = 1.6.47 =